xmos/lib_device_control/doc/rst/lib_device_control.rst

    :width: 80%
    :name: resource_mapping

-   Mapping between resource IDs and xC interfaces
+   Mapping between resource IDs and XC interfaces

 This means multiple tasks residing in different threads or even tiles on the device can be easily controlled using a single instance of the Device Control library and a single API from the host.